HomeArticles

 The use of automated processes such as orbital TIG welding and plasma welding, combined with inert gas protection and strict inspection procedures, enables high quality to be achieved.
 High quality can be achieved even in components with complex shapes, with limited risk of defects.

-Source: NASA (Structural Engineering Division)
+Source: NASA (Structural Engineering Division), Great Norwegian Lexicon

 Other articles.